madhura-kulkarni-mh/technical-documentation-site/en/snap/with-plugins.md

 <hr>

 Midtrans ❤️ WooCommerce!
 This plugin allows secure online payment on your WooCommerce store, without ever needing your customer to leave your WooCommerce store!
-It has a beautiful built-in responsive payment interface .
-Midtrans makes payments simple for you and your customers.
-It supports various online payment channel.
-Midtrans support WooCommerce v2 and v3.
+It has a beautiful built-in responsive payment interface.
+Midtrans strives to make payments simple for you and your customers.
+It supports various online payment channels.
+Midtrans supports WooCommerce v2 and v3.

-Midtrans WooCommerce plugins are also available on [WordPress plugins store](https://wordpress.org/plugins/midtrans-woocommerce/).
+Midtrans WooCommerce plugin is also available on [WordPress plugin store](https://wordpress.org/plugins/midtrans-woocommerce/).
 If you cannot find it listed there, you can always download and install it manually.
-For more details, refer to [Manual Installation](#b-manual-installation).
+For more details, refer to [Manual Installation](#manual-installation).

 #### Requirements
 Some of the requirements to continue with the integration process, are listed below.